akeneo/pim-docs/troubleshooting/bug_qualification/index.rst

 Performances issues
 -------------------

-When you experience slownesses, displaying pages and/or during import/exports, you are probably experimenting a performance issue.
+When you notice slownesses, displaying pages and/or during import/exports, you are probably experiencing a performance issue.

 **What to do?**